govind-aadithya/govind-aadithya.github.io/_portfolio/ShadowAndGhost.md

 About the project
 ===
 We created 2 customized replicas of Robotis OP3 which used a MX-28 motor in place of the MX-106.
-The complete bot was made of Alluminum sheet laser cut as per the modified CAD model.
+The complete bot was made of aluminum sheet laser cut as per the modified CAD model.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/D1_2D2RZFw4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>